moderneinc/moderne-cluster-build-logs/README.md

 This repository will walk you through everything you need to do to perform a cluster analysis on your build failures.
 By the end, you will have produced two HTML files – [one that visually displays the clusters](#analysis_build_failureshtml) and [one that contains samples for each cluster](#cluster_id_reasonhtml).

+NOTE: Clustering is currently limited to Maven or Gradle builds because our heuristic-based extraction of build errors is specific to these build types.
+Although build failures for other types won’t cause error when clustering, their logs might not be clustered.

 ## Prerequisites

 NOTE: This repository contains a devcontainer specification, it is the recommended path to get setup as it ensures a consistent developer experience.
 If you so choose, you can